thenewdarling/CurseOfStrahd/Session Recaps/2022-05-29 Session 26 - Begin Day 23.md

 [[Jeremiah]] leads the party back to the path, and we backtrack to get our horses.

-The two captives are [[Luca and Shaun]], merchants from [[Krezk]] who were on their way to Vallaki when they were mugged.
-They agree to be accompanied to Vallaki for safety.
+The two captives are [[Luca and Shaun]], merchants from [[Krezk]] who were on their way to [[Vallaki]] when they were mugged.
+They agree to be accompanied to [[Vallaki]] for safety.
 Upon being told they've been saved by the [[Heroes of Burning Sun]], they are amazed, saying "we thought one of you was an elf!"
 This does not get a happy response.

 After getting the two horses, they let the two injured merchants ride them.

 The party briefly (surreptitiously) ask how [[Magda]]'s doing with the bloodlust.
 Just for a moment, she eyes the two merchants carnivorously.

-After the sun goes down, the party pushes on the little bit it takes to get them to Vallaki.
+After the sun goes down, the party pushes on the little bit it takes to get them to [[Vallaki]].
 We stand on the hill in the dark and look down at the city, lit by candlelight.

 ## Crossing midnight into Day 24